Skip to main content

 This web browser app is just heaven!
 It has everything you need on just one screen.

-Show students the time by adding it to the screen or add a timer to limit your students' working time.
-You can even add a traffic light and choose if the light is green, orange or red.
-That way, students know if they are too loud or if they have to keep quiet or not.
+Show students the time by adding it to the screen, or add a timer to limit your students’ working time.
+You can even add a traffic light and choose whether the light is green, orange, or red.
+That way, students know if they are too loud or have to keep quiet.
 Try to give your own meaning to the traffic light.

 We’re not done yet.
-Use the textpad to write text on your screen or the drawing pad to make a sketch.
-You can turn your whole screen in a drawing pad, or just a little corner.
+Use the text pad to write text on your screen or the drawing pad to make a sketch.
+You can turn your whole screen into a drawing pad or a little corner.

-The best is yet to come… QR codes!
+The best is yet to come—QR codes!
 Add a QR code to the screen.
-Of course, your students would need a device at their disposal for this.
-Just add the website you want to link to, and he will generate another QR code.
+Of course, your students will need a device for this.
+Add the website you want to link to, and he will generate another QR code.

-It’s also very handy to have a calculator on your screen to do some quick calculations or to pick out a student randomly with the random name picker.
+It’s also convenient to have a calculator on your screen to do some quick calculations or to pick out a student randomly with the random name picker.

-If you want to change the background image, or the language settings, that’s possible too.
-You can choose between 7 standard languages or add your own translation yourself.
+You can also change the background image or the language settings.
+You can choose between 7 standard languages or add your own translation.

 9. Keep the score